Active teacher selection for reward learning: Case Study: Vaccine Testing

-The HUB framework directly models these challenges.
-Let the item set be easily observable patient symptoms, $\mathcal{I} = \{\mathrm{None}, \mathrm{Cough}, \mathrm{Fever}\}$.
-The ``arms'' are vaccine candidates, $\mathcal{C}=\{c^1=\mathrm{Vaccine A}, c^2=\mathrm{Vaccine B}, c^3=\mathrm{No Vaccine}\}$, and the ``teachers'' are COVID-19 test types, $\{\mathrm{Survey}, \mathrm{Antigen}, \mathrm{RT\text{-}PCR}\}$.
-Surveys are the least accurate but least expensive, while RT-PCR tests are the most accurate and most expensive.
-We estimate the US dollar cost of surveys at \$1.20 (accounting for 10 minutes of time at the US federal minimum wage of \$7.25), antigen tests at \$42, and RT-PCR tests at \$62 (median prices reported by~\cite{Lo_Amin_Telesford_Dawson_Kates_2023}), then scale these costs by 0.05.
-We estimate $\beta$ by gathering real-world data on the sensitivity of COVID-19 symptom surveys~\cite{rufino2023using}, antigen tests~\cite{harmon2021validation}, and RT-PCR tests~\cite{binny2023sensitivity}, interpret this sensitivity as the probability $P$ of the test ``preferring'' a patient with no COVID-19 ($\mathcal{U}=u_{max}$) to a patient with definite COVID-19 ($\mathcal{U}=u_{min}$), and calculate $\beta_m$ using Equation~\ref{eq:infer_beta}.
+\paragraph{Experiments} We fix the parameters to the values reported in Figure~\ref{fig:covid}, which are derived from real-world data and estimates.
+Specifically, we estimate the US dollar cost of surveys at \$1.20 (accounting for 10 minutes of time at the US federal minimum wage of \$7.25), antigen tests at \$42, and RT-PCR tests at \$62 (median prices reported by~\citep{Lo_Amin_Telesford_Dawson_Kates_2023}), then scale these costs by 0.05.
 We construct arm distributions where patients display the most frequent and severe symptoms with no vaccination, and the least symptoms with Vaccine A, and a utility function where symptoms that have a greater chance of indicating COVID-19 infection have lower scores.
-These values are reported in Figure~\ref{fig:covid}.

-\paragraph{Experiments} We evaluate all algorithms for 25 runs of 1000 timesteps on this COVID-19 task. $\mathbb{U}$ and $\mathbb{D}$ are more finely discretized than in the recommendation HUB in order to allow for more realistic values, so the resulting HUB-POMDP has 5 times more states and is more challenging to solve.
-While the recommendation experiments averaged results over many problem parameters, here we fix the parameters to the values reported in Figure~\ref{fig:covid}, since they are derived from real-world data and realistic estimates.
+Finally, we discuss and demonstrate how to infer the teacher noise parameters $\beta$ in Section~\ref{sec:beta}.
+We evaluate all algorithms for 25 runs of 1000 steps on this COVID-19 task. $\mathbb{U}$ and $\mathbb{D}$ are more finely discretized than in the recommendation HUB to permit more realistic values, so the resulting HUB-POMDP has 5 times more states and is more challenging to solve.

 \paragraph{Results}